DivyaSri973/Guardian/README.md

 Guardian is a Slack app designed to detect and flag potential workplace harassment within Slack channels.
 It uses a pre-trained Natural Language Processing (NLP) model to analyze messages and identify offensive content.
 The app aims to create a safer and more respectful work environment by providing real-time feedback and alerts.

+## Problem Statement
+Most of the solutions to harassment detection in workplace depends primarily on manual reporting procedures which often fail to capture the full extent of the issue.
+Victims frequently hesitate to report incidents due to fear of retaliation, lack of trust in the system, or uncertainty about the consequences.
+As a result, many cases of harassment go unreported, allowing toxic behaviors to persist unchecked.

+## Impact of Solution
+Our solution proactively detects offensive language in real-time and empowers users by requesting confirmation before escalating issues.
+By continuously monitoring interactions, it helps create a safer, more respectful workspace while minimizing false escalations.
+This approach not only fosters a culture of accountability and inclusivity but also enhances trust and well-being in professional environments.

+## TechStack Used
+NLP, Slack

 ## Codebase Structure
   todo